cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 Open up the file [argo-poet.yaml](https://github.com/cms-opendata-analyses/PhysObjectExtractorTool/blob/odws2023/PhysObjectExtractor/cloud/argo_poet.yaml), and take a look through its contents.
 Below is an explanation of the major steps.

-`argo-poet.yaml` calls and runs multiple different tasks.
+The workflow calls and runs multiple different tasks.
 The file is broken up into different templates.
 Note that each task runs in a container, and the workflow is using the same container images that we have been using in the workshop.

 1. **cms-od-example**, the first template, is the entrypoint, and it contains the outline for the rest of the workflow.
 The listing under `dag` defines the inputs and outputs of each step and their dependencies.